section-engineering-education/engineering-education/content/articles/django-model-polymorphism/index.md

 | Easy to maintain, design and test  | Hard to scale since every new product requires an additional model  |

 ### Conclusion
-In this article, you have learned how to create polymorphic Django models.Try implementing polymorphic Django models in your application to reduce complexity in your models using the best polymorphic approach that fits best your use case.
+In this article, you have learned how to create polymorphic Django models.
+Next, try implementing polymorphic Django models in your application to reduce complexity in your models using the best polymorphic approach that fits best your use case.

+---
+Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)